2006 Colorado Buffaloes football team: Preseason

 Colorado did not appear in any of the Top 25 pre-season rankings (#26 in Collegefootballnews.com), and was selected to finish third in the Big 12 North with 2 selections to finish first in the Big 12 North.

 Colorado played their first Division I-AA opponent ever, Montana State, on September 2.
 Colorado was one of the last 9 Division I-A schools, at the time, to have never played a Division I-AA or Division II school.
 The California Golden Bears also lost that status in 2006.
 The remaining seven teams were the (Michigan Wolverines, Michigan State Spartans, Notre Dame Fighting Irish, Ohio State Buckeyes, USC Trojans, UCLA Bruins and Washington Huskies).

 Tyrone Henderson and Gerett Burl, starters in the 2005–06 season, were permanently released from the team prior to fall practice.
 Both were in CU's top 5 tacklers for last season, having started 25 games between them.

 James Cox was named the starting quarterback to replace Klatt on August 20.
 Despite having missed most of spring practice with a broken thumb, Coach Hawkins picked the senior over juniors Brian White and Bernard Jackson saying his seniority wasn't a factor and he simply wanted the best players on the field.
 With one year left of eligibility, Cox has seen playing time the previous 3 seasons behind Klatt, with two starts to his credit: the 2005 Champs Sports Bowl and in 2004 against Iowa State.
 In the 14 games he has played in prior to the 2006 season, his stats are 42 of 79 attempts for 423 yards with 3 interception and 2 Touchdowns passing and 37 yards rushing in 20 attempts with 1 TD (5 sacks for 28 yards).

 The captains for 2006 were Mason Crosby, Brian Daniels and Thaddaeus Washington.

-Pre-season awards
+Preseason awards

 See for full information on pre-season awards.
 Note: Only first team All-American or All-Conference listed.